Spatial adaptation in heteroscedastic regression: Propagation approach: Theoretical study

-and the condition \( (A5) \) means that the bandwidths grow geometrically: \( h_k =u h_{k-1} \). \end{remark} Now we are able to formulate a theorem on finiteness of the critical values.

-\begin{theorem} {\it \textbf{The theoretical choice of the critical values}} Assume \( (A1) - (A3) \) and \( (A5) \).
-The adaptive procedure \eqref{adaptind} in the considered set-up is well defined in the sense that the choice of the critical values of the form
+and Assumption \( (A4) \) with \( u_0 = u \) means that the bandwidths grow geometrically: \( h_k =u h_{k-1} \). \end{remark} Now we are able to demonstrate the finiteness of the critical values. \begin{proposition} {\it \textbf{Theoretical choice of the critical values}} Assume \( (A1) - (A2) \) and \( (A4) \).
+The adaptive procedure defined by \eqref{Tlk}, \eqref{adaptind} and \eqref{PC} is well defined in the sense that the choice of the critical values of the form